-It is important for a foreign company to avoid the risks associated with the impossibility of doing business in the EU and the loss of reputation.
-The risks can include blocking of Internet resources that violate European legislation, or your European partners can refuse the cooperation because they are easier to be fined than you.
+It is important for a foreign company to avoid the risks of being banned from doing business in the EU and the loss of reputation.
+The risks include blocking Internet resources that violate European legislation, or your European partners may refuse to work with you because they can be fined easier than you.

 Stage 0.
 Preliminary – free of charge!

-A preliminary analysis of your company’s activities to determine if you need to comply with the GDPR requirements.
+A preliminary analysis of your company’s activities to determine if you need to comply with the GDPR and ISO 27701 requirements.

 We invite you to fill in a questionnaire.
 We conduct interviews with your management and specialists and clarify the organization of your business processes.
-Based on the results, we make a conclusion if you need to comply with the GDPR requirements or not.
+Based on the results, we will decide if you need to comply with the GDPR and ISO 27701 requirements or not.

 Stage 1.
 Analytical

-Analysis of your company’s business processes to define the necessary organizational, technical and legal measures in order to bring the company to GDPR compliance.
+Analysis of your company’s business processes to define the necessary organizational, technical and legal measures in order to bring the company to GDPR and ISO 27701 compliance.

 Stage 2.
 Implementation